 Welcome to our St Giles C of E Academy History page.

-Here you will find information about how we teach History, see the curiosity and enjoyment the children experience in History lessons by learning about the past through a topic based approach.
-Children will be become historians to understand how Britain has influenced and been influenced by the wider world.
+Here you will find information about how we teach and nurture a love of History.
+You will see the curiosity and enjoyment our children experience in History lessons by learning about the past through a topic based approach.
+Children will be become confident historians who learn about our local past and make connections to it.
+Through topics tailored to our St Giles Curriculum our children will understand how Britain has influenced and been influenced by the wider world.
 They will be taught to make links and connections within and across periods of history.
+Wherever possible handling artefacts to interpret a range of sources.

-History is taught on a two year rolling programme.
+History is taught on a 2 year rolling programme.
 Each academic year the children will learn about three history topics.
 Topics that link are revisited through the Key Stages to allow teachers and pupils to revisit, remember and build on prior learning.
 Each topic is launched with an open enquiry question to spark imagination and interest.
-Our cross-curricular topic based approach enriches and enlivens History lessons which immerse the pupils in a variety of relevant themes.
+Our inclusive and cross-curricular topic based approach takes the children on a learning journey; enrichening and enlivening History lessons which immerse the pupils in a variety of relevant themes.

-We are acutely aware that for our children to succeed they need to develop a rich vocabulary which is why we place an emphasis on developing the vocabulary of the children.
-Our St Giles topic based Curriculum enriches English and language into every History lesson.
+We are acutely aware that for our children to succeed they need to develop a rich, broad vocabulary which is why we place an emphasis on developing the vocabulary of our children.
+Subject specific vocabulary will be taught to enable our pupils to evaluate sources, discuss their findings and help them appreciate how history links together and consider the impact of significant historical events.
+Our St Giles topic based Curriculum also enriches English and language into every History lesson.

 A ‘wow workshop’ is carried out every half term which engages and inspires our pupils.
-In Pontefract we benefit from a rich historical culture which the children are immersed in by working with the Pontefract Civic Society, The Wakefield Museum and Pontefract Castle.
-Some topics are standalone such as Music and P.E but wherever possible links are made to History.
+In Pontefract we benefit from a rich historical culture which the children are immersed in by working with the Pontefract Civic Society, The Wakefield Museum, Pontefract Castle and Pontefract Library.

 We are proud to say that we have a strong understanding of The National Curriculum and the statutory requirements that build a depth of understanding of History.
 The St Giles Curriculum is broad and promotes depth of study.